SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 julia --project=./docs
 ```

-If it is the first time building the docs you need to instantiate the Julia project and add the Snowflake project as a development dependency.
+If it is the first time building the docs, you need to instantiate the Julia project and add the Snowflake project as a development dependency.
+This means the version of the Snowflake package loaded is the one at the path specified, `pwd()`, and not the one registered at JuliaHub.

 ```julia
 using Pkg